DAIOSFoundation/codepilot/README.md

   - Auto updating after LLM output response(User can determine if he can update codes immediately or check the difference with Diff)
   - Notification for updated files by AI

+### 1.3b 2025/06/07

+- ASK tab added.
+ASK feature is that user can ask AI general knowledge.

 ## Following extension guidelines

 Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.